laila12399/lailascoaching/content/how-to-deal-with-bullying-at-work.md

 ### :syringe: Reaction to Manipulation

-For example, when confronted with someone you suspect may be trying to bully you into taking on an extra workload, reacting overly offensive (by e.g. making them accusations), can make you look insecure and is unlikely to prevent future bullying.
+For example, when confronted with someone you suspect may be trying to bully you into taking on an extra workload, reacting overly offensive (by e.g., making them accusations), can make you look insecure and is unlikely to prevent future bullying.
 If anything, this can increase bullying or result in you being socially excluded.

 On the other hand, if you were to react overly agreeable and very suggestable, possibly with the internal narrative of trying to avoid conflict, you will likely be exploited by this person and encourage others to take advantage of you as well.